Buster's Mal Heart

-Buster's Mal Heart is a 2016 surreal mystery film written, directed, and edited by Sarah Adina Smith.
-It stars Rami Malek, DJ Qualls, and Kate Lyn Sheil.
+Buster's Mal Heart is a 2016 surrealist mystery film written, directed, and edited by Sarah Adina Smith.
+It stars Rami Malek, DJ Qualls, Kate Lyn Sheil, Lin Shaye, Toby Huss, Sukha Belle Potter, Lily Gladstone, and Nicholas Pryor.

 The film had its world premiere at the Toronto International Film Festival on September 11, 2016.
 It was released on April 28, 2017, by Well Go USA Entertainment.

 Plot

 An eccentric mountain man is on the run from the authorities, surviving the winter by breaking into empty vacation homes in a remote community.
 Regularly calling into radio talk shows — where he has acquired the nickname "Buster" — to rant about the impending inversion at the turn of the millennium, he is haunted by visions of being lost at sea, and memories of his former life as a family man.

 Buster was once Jonah, a husband and father whose job as the night-shift concierge at a hotel took its toll on his psyche and, consequently, his marriage to Marty — until a chance encounter with conspiracy-obsessed drifter Brown changed the course of their lives forever.
 As the solitary present-day Buster drifts from house to house, eluding the local sheriff and law enforcement, the film portrays the events that fractured his life and left him alone on top of a snowy mountain, or in a small rowboat in the middle of an ocean, or both.